CSpanias/cspanias.github.io/_posts/2023-11-12-Nmap Notes.md

 To confirm nmap's behaviour with and without the use of a privileged account, we can trying scanning a random IP address from the same subnet as ours:

 ![Using ifconfig command to find our IP address.](ifconfig.jpg){: width="70%"}
+_Using `ifconfig` to note down our IP address_

 ![Default host discovery scan with and without sudo.](default_vs_sudo_scan.jpg){: width="70%"}
+_Default Live Host Discovery scan with and without the use of a privilieged account_

 When we execute the command without `sudo`, it skips both the ARP and ICMP scans, and goes straight for a full TCP scan.
 However, when we use `sudo` it performs an ARP scan as expected, since the target host is on the same subnet as us.